cmas1/HolorLib/docs/api/Layout.md

-Class that represents the mapping to the contiguous memory layout of a Holor container.
-The Layout class contains the information for indexing the contiguous memory where the elements of the Holor or HolorRef are stored.
+This class implements the mapping between the indices a Holor container and the locations in the memory where the elements are stored.
 It uses the idea of generalized layouts from the standard library, i.e., it is based on the fact that the elements of a Holor or HolorRef are stored as a 1D data sequence following a [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) representation.

-A layout contains three main pieces of information:
+A layout contains three main pieces of attributes:

 - __offset__: the offset in the contiguous memory of the first element indexed by the layout.
 - __lengths__: the numbers of elements along every dimension of the layout.